Robust Particle Density Tempering for State Space Models: The Multivariate Factor Stochastic Volatility Model

 \subsubsection{Conditional Independence in the factor SV model}

-The key to making the estimation of the factor SV model tractable is that given the values of $\left(\boldsymbol{y}_{1:T},\boldsymbol{f}_{1:T}, \boldsymbol{\beta}\right)$, the factor model in \eqref{eq:factor model} separates into $S+K$ independent components consisting of $K$ univariate SV models for the latent factors with $f_{kt}$ the $t$th \lq observation\rq{} of the $k$th factor univariate SV model and $S$ univariate SV models for the idiosyncratic errors with $\epsilon_{st}$ the $t$th \lq observation\rq{} on the $s$th error SV model. \secref{subsec:Application-of-AISIL-HMC factor SV} discusses the AISIL-HMC method for the factor SV model and \secref{subsec:Application-of-AISIL-PG factor SV} discusses the AISIL-PG method.
+The key to making the estimation of the factor SV model tractable is that given the values of $\left(\boldsymbol{y}_{1:T},\boldsymbol{f}_{1:T},{\beta}\right)$, the factor model in \eqref{eq:factor model} separates into $S+K$ independent components consisting of $K$ univariate SV models for the latent factors with $f_{kt}$ the $t$th \lq observation\rq{} of the $k$th factor univariate SV model and $S$ univariate SV models for the idiosyncratic errors with $\epsilon_{st}$ the $t$th \lq observation\rq{} on the $s$th idiosyncratic error SV model. \secref{augmentedtargetdensityfactorSVmodel} of the Supplement discusses the SMC-HMC, SMC-PG, and SMC-PHS methods for the factor SV model.